Osaym/blog.ikhlasrealty.com/README.md

 # blog.ikhlasrealty
-Monthly newsletter for Ikhlas Hussain, Realtor
+Official newsletter for Ikhlas Hussain, Realtor.

+Webpage updated monthly, at the first of every month.